 In serious games, measuring outcomes is often straightforward, as game mechanics are designed to target acquiring the desired skills or knowledge.
 In contrast, gamified content presents a more complex challenge as gamified elements motivate users in behaviors that may lead to desired results.
 Therefore, evaluating the effectiveness of game mechanics is crucial to ensure a high-quality user experience, as ineffective mechanics or monotonous gameplay can lead to disengagement (Plass et al., 2011).
 Additionally, it is vital to confirm that increased motivation translates into actual learning outcomes in gamification.
 For example, while a compelling narrative might engage students, more is needed to ensure skill acquisition.

 Measuring motivation presents challenges, as it is influenced by various personal, social, and cultural factors (Jackson et al., 2018; Dörner et al., 2016).
 For instance, while leaderboards may effectively motivate certain players, they may demotivate others less inclined toward competitive mechanics.
 There are numerous considerations that must be addressed in order for DGBL to be effective.
 Adding game elements to a curriculum without appropriate design is unlikely to enhance learning (Hu et al., 2024; Fadda et al., 2022; Ilin, 2020).
 Evaluating individual game mechanics and their impact on specific outcomes is essential, as failing to do so impedes establishing causal relationships.
 Failing to do so makes it difficult to establish causal relationships that lead to the outcomes (Landers, 2014).
 However, absence of standardized methods for measuring effectiveness also hampers comparing and validating results across studies (Jackson et al., 2018).
-Chapter 5 will address these challanges and outline the methodologies to tackle them.
+Chapter 5 will address these challenges and outline the methodologies to tackle them.

 2.6.1 Personal Preferences